-this bank saw improved operational efficiency and gained risk mitigation benefits with workflow automation
+Case Study operations this bank saw improved operational efficiency and gained risk mitigation benefits with workflow automation

-jack henry

 Guilford Savings Bank

 Website

-www.gsb-yourbank.com
+www.qsb-yourbank.com

 Assets

-\$1.1 billion
+\$983 million

 Accountholders

 66,000+

 Founded

 1875

-Software Solutions

-ihaEnterprise WorkflowTM

-Connecticut's Guilford Savings Bank is determined to simplify the lives of their customers.
+Connecticut's Guilford Savings Bank is determined to simplify the lives of its customers.
 The more routine tasks that are shortened or eliminated, the more efficient operations are for everyone across the bank.
-That's why the bank was drawn to workflow automation, which puts the right task in front of the right person at the right time.
+That's why the bank was drawn to the idea of workflow automation that can put the right task in front of the right person at the right time.

-Alex Sulpasso, Executive Vice President and Client Experience Officer at Guilford Savings Bank, says workflow automation was a key priority in their minds when the bank last evaluated core processing systems.

-While assessing Jack HenryTM, the bank viewed a jhaEnterprise Workflow[TM] (EWF) demo.
+Alex Sulpasso, Senior Vice President and Senior Operations Manager at Guilford Savings Bank, says workflow automation was a key priority in their minds when the bank last evaluated core processing systems.
+While assessing Jack HenryTM, they viewed a demo of jhaEnterprise WorkflowTM (EWF).
 "We saw its flexibility in the core environment," says Sulpasso.
-"The fact we'd have access to this tool helped put Jack Henry over the edge in our core choice.
-EWF simplifies processes for the end-user, frontline, and back office - encompassing the entire process from input to audit to document storage."
+"The fact that we would have access to this tool helped put Jack Henry over the edge in our core choice.
+EWF simplifies processes for the end user, frontline, and back office - it encompasses the entire process from input to audit to document storage."

 tackling time-consuming operations

 The bank went live with EWF in April 2021.
 For its first use of the product, the Guilford Savings Bank team searched for a process that was complicated enough to create a high defect rate, but simple enough that the team could build their initial workflow and document the value of EWF.
 The team then selected dormancy processing, which had previously been inconsistent, complex, and difficult to audit.
 "We don't want our retail team to have to be experts in dormancy," Sulpasso explains.
-"We just want them to know where to go to resolve a dormant account"
+"We just want them to know where to go to resolve a dormant account."

+As an operations expert, Sulpasso measures tasks to determine the effects of changes in procedures.
+So, when his team had created their workflow, the bank looked at the dormancy processing defect rate before and after applying EWF.
+They found that defects dropped to zero when the workflow was used, in addition to an 80% reduction in organizational time dedicated to dormancy processing.

 "EWF is one of our strategic priorities.
 It's here to stay."
-Alex Sulpasso Executive Vice President and Client Experience Officer at Guilford Savings Bank
+Alex Sulpasso Senior Vice President and Senior Operations Manager of Guilford Savings Bank